The Justice and Righteousness of God

 Jesus earned our righteousness

-There are three very important aspects of Jesus earning our righteousness: First, since Jesus is God and a sinless man, He could pay the penalty due for our unrighteous acts, enabling Him to give us His righteousness.
+Three reasons we inherit Jesus' righteousness: First, since Jesus is God and a sinless man, He could pay the penalty due for our unrighteous acts, enabling Him to give us His righteousness.
 Second, Jesus as man did something we could never do, which is to be righteous all the time.
 He was born a Jew, which meant He lived under the Old Testament laws (good works) His entire life and never broke even one of them.
 He perfectly obeyed the will of God the Father as our representative, to earn righteousness for us.
-Third, righteousness had to come through faith in Jesus because of our sin.
-Human endeavor can never live up to God’s perfect standard of doing what is right.
-(Galatians 2:16).
+Third, righteousness had to come through faith in Jesus.
+Human attempts can never live up to God’s perfect standard of doing what is right.
+(Romans 3:9-23; Galatians 2:16).
 It makes loving sense that righteousness had to come through Jesus, doesn’t it?

 For our sake he made him to be sin who knew no sin, so that in him we might become the righteousness of God. / For as by the one man's disobedience the many were made sinners, so by the one man's obedience the many will be made righteous. / ... the righteousness of God through faith in Jesus Christ for all who believe ... / ... and be found in him, not having a righteousness of my own that comes from the law, but that which comes through faith in Christ, the righteousness from God that depends on faith ...
 2 Corinthians 5:21; Romans 5:19, 3:22; Philippians 3:9 ESV®